-The SOFTLAB at Penn State’s Stuckerman Center for Design Computing, led by Felicia Davis, investigates how responsive textiles redefine traditional architectural structures and forms.
+The SOFTLAB at Penn State’s Stuckerman Center for Design Computing, led by Felecia Davis, investigates how responsive textiles redefine traditional architectural structures and forms.
 The exhibition “Patterning with Heat and Water: Knitted Responsive Tension Structures” showcases Davis’s research, alongside textile designer Delia Dumitrescu, on textiles that respond dynamically to environmental changes.

 The exhibition will be held at Woskob Family Gallery from September to December 2024, featuring an opening reception on October 4 from 5 to 8 PM.
 As part of the event, an artist talk by Felecia Davis will take place at 6:30 PM, followed by a musical performance titled Music of the Circles I, composed by Gabriel L. Newvine, scheduled for 7 PM.
+The exhibition design team also includes input from the Woskob Family Gallery’s curator, Ann Tarantino, and technical support from Christopher Markowsky, ensuring the installation’s intricate responsiveness and aesthetic appeal.

 Responsive textiles are advanced materials capable of transforming through sensors, microcontrollers, or the natural properties of their fibers.
 In architecture, such textiles open new avenues in design, allowing spaces to adapt to environmental cues, from temporary enclosures to permanent installations.

 Davis and Dumitrescu’s work examines how these materials, particularly in lightweight textile forms, can be integrated into responsive architectural designs.
+The research benefits from collaborative input, with Dumitrescu contributing expertise from the Smart Textiles Lab at the University of Borås in Sweden, while Davis leads material experimentation and prototyping at SOFTLAB.

 Their research explores two primary techniques to alter patterns in knitted textile tubes under tension.
 The first method leverages human interaction with a microcontroller that adjusts electrical currents, enabling a transformation of the textile’s pattern.
 In the second method, water-soluble yarns dissolve under specific conditions, providing a way for textiles to respond visually to environmental changes.